WittsMei/GCP-Cloud-Digital-Leader-Learning-Path-Notes/README.md

 ### 1️⃣ First-Party Data – Your Own Data
 - Definition: Data you collect directly from your customers, users, or audience through your own channels.

-- Sources:

-Website analytics (via cookies or user activity)
+- Sources: Website analytics (via cookies or user activity), Mobile apps, CRM systems, Subscription forms, Purchase history, Customer surveys, Support tickets or chat interactions

-Mobile apps

-CRM systems

-Subscription forms

-Purchase history

-Customer surveys

-Support tickets or chat interactions

 - Example: A user logs into your e-commerce site and buys a product.
 The behavior, purchase history, and profile data are first-party data.

 ## 2️⃣ Second-Party Data – Someone Else’s First-Party Data (Shared)
 - Definition: Data that another organization collects directly from its users (i.e., their first-party data), but shares or sells directly to you through a partnership.

-- Sources:

-Strategic data-sharing agreements

-Data co-ops

-Publishers or retailers with overlapping customer bases
+- Sources: Strategic data-sharing agreements, Data co-ops, Publishers or retailers with overlapping customer bases

 - Example: An airline shares customer loyalty data with a hotel chain for a joint loyalty rewards campaign.
 The hotel is using second-party data from the airline.

-3️⃣ Third-Party Data – Aggregated Data from External Sources
+## 3️⃣ Third-Party Data – Aggregated Data from External Sources
 - Definition: Data collected by entities that don’t have a direct relationship with the users.
 It’s aggregated from various sources and sold through data brokers or platforms.

-- Sources:

-Data aggregators and brokers (e.g., Acxiom, Oracle Data Cloud)

-Public records, cookies, SDKs

-Surveys, social media scraping, publisher networks
+- Sources: Data aggregators and brokers (e.g., Acxiom, Oracle Data Cloud), Public records, cookies, SDKs, Surveys, social media scraping, publisher networks

 - Example: A media buying platform buys demographic and behavioral data from a data broker to run a digital ad campaign.
 That’s third-party data.